 GMC features that impact insurance costs

 Because insurance companies also consider vehicle features when calculating a car’s insurance premium, some of these could help with lessening risk while on the road.
-However, car insurance companies will also assess potential costs to repair as well.
-The more technological advances a vehicle has, the more likely it is to also require specialized labor and parts to repair in the event of an accident.
+However, car insurance companies will also assess potential costs to repair the vehicle as well.
+The more advanced technological features a vehicle has, the more likely it is to also require specialized labor and parts to repair in the event of an accident.

 - Rear park assist: Some GMC models have a feature that signals if you are getting close to another vehicle or object when reverse parking.
 This can lower the possibility of fender-benders when backing into a parking space and reduce insurable risk.